OasisMate/cartpos/docs/PRD.md

 ### 6.4 Security

 **Multi-tenant isolation:**
-- All server-side queries are scoped by shopId.
+- All server-side queries are scoped by organizationId and shopId.
+- Organizations must be approved by platform admin before becoming active.

 **Roles:**
-- Platform: ADMIN, NORMAL.
+- Platform: PLATFORM_ADMIN, NORMAL.
+- Organization: ORG_ADMIN (manages organization and its shops).
-- Shop: OWNER, CASHIER.
+- Shop: SHOP_OWNER, CASHIER.

+**Organization Registration & Approval:**
+- New organizations register via signup form with required business type.
+- Organizations start in PENDING status awaiting admin approval.
+- Platform admin can approve, reject (with reason), suspend (with reason), or reactivate organizations.
+- Only ACTIVE organizations can access the system.

 **Cashiers:**
-- Limited to POS and basic screens; cannot access platform admin features.
+- Limited to POS and basic screens; cannot access platform admin or organization admin features.

 ### 6.5 Reliability